vsleios/Wolt_delivery_orders/README.md

 ## Are users and venues related ?

 Yes!
-They seems to be related based on distance, as we can see forom t
+They seem to be related based on distance, as the visual below suggests.
+We can also verify this with subsequent distance analysis after obtaining the clusters.